 - Full accounts production.

-By converting historic OEIC data into Troika, thewealthworks enabled the client to process transactions for a whole year to arrive at true opening positions to reconcile with their previous service provider.
+By converting historic OEIC data into Troika Accounting, thewealthworks enabled the client to process transactions for a whole year to arrive at true opening positions to reconcile with their previous service provider.
 This also gave them the comfort of being able to parallel run in a semi-live environment.

 “There are relatively few transactions within the OEIC, so running a parallel test wasn’t too onerous.
 We’ve also been able to satisfy ourselves that we can reproduce the same processes as our legacy service provider and clearly this is a good way to mitigate the risk of change.”